 We're in the middle of salary negotiations with someone via email.
 At the same time, we're waiting for calls back from candidates we cold-called earlier in the day, who may or may not get back to us, and for whom we'll need to drop everything if they do decide to call.

-Most of us recruiters are dealing with all that, and more.
+Most recruiters are dealing with all that, and more.
 That's why we are very grateful for resumes that help us see the relevant elements quickly.
 You are helping us enormously by presenting information that we can easily process.

-Now that I've communicated how frenetic the daily life of a recruiter can be, and why an easily-readable resume is so important, let's talk about how to create that.
+Having covered how frenetic the daily life of a recruiter can be, and why an easily-readable resume is so important, let's talk about how to create that.

 Resumes: The Early Sections